Phone First.

 Targeted questions while en route — what was the equipment doing before it failed, what does it sound like now, oil on the floor.
 The right parts decided before the truck arrives, not after a second look.

-The phone connects to a tradesperson on the on-call rotation, not a dispatcher who logs the ticket and routes it.
+The phone connects to a tradesperson on the on-call rotation.
 Diagnosis starts in the first thirty seconds of the call.

 Close the Loop